Chalarangelo/30-seconds-of-code/snippets/bifurcate.md

 tags: list,intermediate
 ---

-Splits values into two groups.
+Splits values into two groups, based on the result of the given `filter` list.

-If an element in `filter` is `True`, the corresponding element in the collection belongs to the first group; otherwise, it belongs to the second group.
+- Use a list comprehension and `zip()` to add elements to groups, based on `filter`.

-- Use list comprehension and `zip()` to add elements to groups, based on `filter`.
+- If `filter` has a truthy value for any element, add it to the first group, otherwise add it to the second group.

 ```py
 def bifurcate(lst, filter):